flant/addon-operator/docs/src/MODULES.md

 └── values.yaml
 ```

+- `crds` — a directory with crd files.
 - `hooks` — a directory with hooks.
 - `openapi` — [OpenAPI schemas](VALUES.md) for config values and for helm values.
 - `enabled` — a script that gets the status of module (is it enabled or not).
 See the [modules discovery](LIFECYCLE.md#modules-discovery) process.